How Much Does a Snowboard Weigh With 8 Examples

 Rossignol XV Magtek

-The Rossignol XV Magtek has been made for an energetic and powerful rider in big mountains and slopes.
-Not only that, it’s long been known for its speed and high-level performance.
-When it comes to construction, the Rossignol is indeed stiffer than you might think.Â
+The Rossignol XV Magtek is made for an energetic and powerful rider in big mountains and slopes.
+It’s also long been known for its speed and high-level performance.
+The Rossignol is indeed stiffer than you might think regarding construction.

 K2 Party Platter

 The new update K2 Party Platter gives a surfy ride feel with its volume shift board.
-Going longer on the length of the board, and wider on its width’s waist, this snowboard might be your new favorite board.Â
+Going longer on the length of the board and wider on its width waist, this snowboard might be your new favorite board.

 Jones Hovercraft

-Characterized by a firm flex, the Jones Hovercraft is designed with a long nose and a somewhat larger waist width.
-For this snowboard, it is recommended that you ride it with a shorter length than your normal height since it has a wider width.Â
+A firm flex characterizes the Jones Hovercraft.
+It is designed with a long nose and a somewhat larger waist width.
+Since this snowboard has a wider width, it is recommended that you ride it with a shorter length than your normal height.

-Weight-wise: the Jones Hovercraft weighed about 6.84 pounds.
+Weight-wise, the Jones Hovercraft weighed about 6.84 pounds.

 Bataleon Magic Carpet